MattWoelk/DirectedDiffusion/README.txt

   - generate data (send reinforced data)
     - wait for the reinforcement data before sending these for the first time
     - after the first time, just send them every few time ticks or something
+  - each "ROUND" is one time-stamp's worth of time.

+Energy is stored for the entire system in a TotalEnergy
+- a broadcast uses the same amount of energy as a monocast

-Things to keep in mind:
+Limitations of the code to keep in mind:
-Should there be a global counter of id so that none are every repeated ???
-  - doesn't really have an analog in reality.
-  - use a time-stamp! :)
-    - make sure that two nodes don't both send an interest for the same thing at the same time.
-(This would not be a limitation in the real world, because the time-stamp would be accurate enough that the probability of this happening would be very small.)
-    - we could use a counter instead, then say that in real-life we'd use a time-stamp.
-TODO Whenever there is a packet sent, it will be cloned as it is being sent.
-Nodes currently hold on to every packet they receive forever.
+- Nodes currently hold on to every packet they receive forever.
 It may be good (for ram-usage) to give them a time limit.
-Each node can only have one type of data which it generates in the current implementation.
+- Each node can only have one type of data which it generates in the current implementation at any one time.
-All packets are sent from any node all at the same time.
+- All packets are sent from any node all at the same time.
   - the only time which is taken into account is the time required to send all nodes at once.
   - this could be changed; we could have a queue of packets; one being sent at each run().
+  - this will not affect the calculation of energy, which is stored in the TotalEnergy variable.
+- There is a global counter of id so that none are ever repeated
+  - it is just a time-stamp! :)
+    - make sure that two nodes don't both send an interest for the same thing at the same time.
+(This would not be a limitation in the real world, because the time-stamp would be accurate enough that the probability of this happening would be very small.)
+    - we could use a counter instead, then say that in real-life we'd use a time-stamp. //TODO
+- there can only be one sink for any time of data at any one point in time
+  - multiple gradients will NOT be made; only one per type at any point.